 Italy Country Report

-The newly inaugurated Lega-M5S government is ostensibly split on infrastructure.
+The Lega-M5S government coalition is ostensibly split on infrastructure.
 Where M5S favours an environmental approach, Lega is an advocate of big industrial projects.
-M5S has criticised the planned construction of the Turin-Lyon high-speed railway (Treno Alta Velocità: TAV) and the Trans-Adriatic Pipeline (TAP), which forms part of the Southern Gas Corridor, an EU initiative to diversify Europe's energy supply through the import of natural gas from the Caspian region.
+M5S has criticised the planned construction of the Turin-Lyon high-speed railway (Treno Alta Velocità: TAV) and the Trans-Adriatic Pipeline (TAP), which forms part of the Southern Gas Corridor, an EU initiative to diversify Europe’s energy supply through the import of natural gas from the Caspian region.
 Lega, meanwhile, has traditionally supported these projects.
 This split increases the risk of delaying these and similar infrastructural projects and has the potential to collapse the government.

 Vaccinations required to enter the country